 A tax levy is the legal right to seize your property to satisfy outstanding back taxes.
 The process is similar to garnishment or seizure and can be filed against a taxpayer’s accounts receivable, wages, bank accounts, retirement accounts, or subcontractor pay.
 Additionally, the IRS or state government has the legal right to seize your business equipment, vehicles, and house to repay back taxes.

 Under the Internal Revenue Code 6334, the IRS or state government cannot levy certain items.
 These include:

 The IRS will file a Notice of Federal Tax Lien, which informs creditors that the federal government holds the legal right to any property you own.
 Any equity in the property goes directly to the IRS if you sell it.
 You, the taxpayer, will receive a notice of collection action, which outlines your tax liability, as well as the legal right to contest it.

-The Fresh Start Initiative might be an option to help taxpayers reduce outstanding tax debt, which will effectively remove the lien on their property.
-This debt relief program allows taxpayers to submit offers in compromise to the IRS.
-If the IRS accepts an offer, that offered amount serves as payment in full for the tax debt.
+The Fresh Start Initiative might be an option to help taxpayers reduce outstanding back taxes, which will effectively remove the lien on their property.
+This back tax assistance program allows taxpayers to submit offers in compromise to the IRS.
+If the IRS accepts an offer, that offered amount serves as payment in full for the back taxes.
 The Fresh Start Initiative has improved this program’s flexibility, allowing more taxpayers to take advantage of its benefits.
 Additionally, the initiative has made it easier for individuals to qualify for both the offer in compromise program and installment agreements.

 A lien can expire, but the statute of limitations is generally 10 years.
 In most cases, the IRS will file a levy to seize your property before the statute expires, so don’t wait for this to pass before taking action.
-To protect your property from being seized, you will either need to pay back the amount you owe the IRS, appeal, or use one of the agency’s available debt relief options.
+To protect your property from being seized, you will either need to pay back the amount you owe the IRS, appeal, or use one of the agency’s available back tax assistance options.